Master's degree in Oral and Maxillofacial Surgery Residency Program is offered by 31 American universities.

 Ranked as: #8 in Best National University

 The Master of Science in Oral Biology (MSOB) degree program is comprised of two tracks designed for outstanding students who are interested in either integrating extensive research or structured evidence-based learning into their postgraduate education.
 Enrollment in the MSOB program tracks is limited to individuals concurrently registered in one of the postgraduate specialty training programs at Penn Dental Medicine.
+Candidates receive the MSOB degree after completion of both their specialty training and the Master’s curriculum, which consists of didactic, seminar and research practicum courses.
 Depending on the track selected, research activities or a systematic literature review form the core of Oral and Maxillofacial Surgery Residency Program program.